lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 We would like to specifically thank Mike StJohns for his work on an earlier version of this draft.

-We would also like to specifically thank Monty Wiseman for providing the appendix showing how to carry a TPM 2.0 Attestation, and to Corey Bonnell for helping with the hackathon scripts to bundle it into a CSR.
+We would also like to specifically thank Giri Mandyam for providing the appendix illustrating the confidential computing scenario, and to Corey Bonnell for helping with the hackathon scripts to bundle it into a CSR.

 Finally, we would like to thank Andreas Kretschmer, Hendrik Brockhaus, David von Oheimb, and Thomas Fossati for their feedback based on implementation experience, and Daniel Migault and Russ Housley for their review comments.